 The city-state of 5.69 billion people is located where major East and West shipping lanes converge and is one of Asia’s largest trading hubs.
 This, in addition to its stable political environment, low taxes and highly skilled workforce contributes to Singapore’s consistent rating as one of the most favourable business locations in the world by the World Bank.

-Many international entrepreneurs find the combination of Singapore’s high living standards, impressive education system (of both local and international schools), busy port and pro-business environment the perfect English-speaking gateway to the ASEAN market.
+Many international entrepreneurs find the combination of Singapore’s low taxes, pro-business environment, high living standards, impressive education system (of both local and international schools) and strategic port, the perfect English-speaking gateway to the ASEAN market.

 Trade has always been a consistent economic driver for Singapore.
 But the growth of its business services and a market-driven economy have become determining qualities that made Singapore become the fourth largest business centre in the world.

 Apart from being one of the main financial and economic hubs world-wide, Singapore is a strong, export driven economy focussed on electronics, technology, and pharmaceuticals.